foster care month

 Additionally, many children carry the weight of trauma suffered before and during their time in foster care.
 The burden of trauma often leads to significant mental, emotional, or behavioral problems, showing us why children’s mental health needs are important.

-When children age out of the system, less than 10% hold a college degree, compared to 60% of the high school graduates from the general population who decided to proceed with higher education1.
+When children age out of the system, less than 10% hold a college degree, compared to 60% of the high school graduates from the general population who decided to proceed with higher education.
 This issue highlights the need for programs that can smoothen the path to independence for these young adults.

 Foster parents and families play a crucial role in the foster care system by offering a stable environment to children in need.
 However, a shortage of foster homes amplifies the urgent call for more families to open their homes.